Current Aurora Forecast

 for Canada's North

-Aurora Activity Level 6/10: Aurora borealis activity is currently moderate to elevated.
-Weather permitting, good northern lights displays will be visible directly overhead from areas above magnetic 66th.
+Aurora Activity Level 4/10: Aurora borealis activity is currently moderate to low.
+Weather permitting, northern lights displays will be visible directly overhead from areas closer to magnetic 69th.